U.S. hits Iran with fresh sanctions as Trump term nears end

-In a statement, the U.S. Treasury Department named the China-based company as Kaifeng Pingmei New Carbon Materials Technology Co Ltd. (KFCC), saying it specialized in the manufacture of carbon materials and provided thousands of metric tonnes of materials to Iranian steel companies between December 2019 and June 2020.
+The U.S. Treasury Department, in a statement, named the China-based company as Kaifeng Pingmei New Carbon Materials Technology Co Ltd. (KFCC), saying it specialized in the manufacture of carbon materials and provided thousands of metric tonnes of materials to Iranian steel companies between December 2019 and June 2020.

+No one at KFCC, which makes graphite electrodes, was available for comment on Wednesday.
+Filings show the company is owned by Henan Yicheng New Energy, which said it was unaware of the situation.

+Shares in Yicheng, which is ultimately controlled by China’s Henan province, fell as much as 6.7% to a two-week low on Wednesday.
+When Yicheng was buying KFCC in 2019, it said exports - to Southeast Asia, the Middle East and Europe - accounted for about half of KFCC’s core business.

 Among the 12 Iranian companies blacklisted are the Pasargad Steel Complex and the Gilan Steel Complex Co, both of which were designated under Executive Order 13871 for operating in the Iranian steel sector.